 - Depending on the context, "comfort" could also be translated as, "ease the pain of" or "help (someone) overcome grief" or "encourage" or "console." - A phrase such as "our comfort" could be translated as "our encouragement" or "our consoling of (someone)" or "our help in times of grieving." - The term "comforter" could be translated as "person who comforts" or "someone who helps ease pain" or "person who encourages." - When the Holy Spirit is called "the Comforter" this could also be translated as "the Encourager" or "the Helper" or "the One who helps and guides." - The phrase "comforter of Israel" could be translated as, "the Messiah, who comforts Israel." - An expression like, "they have no comforter" could also be translated as, "No one has comforted them" or "There is no one to encourage or help them."

-(See also: encourage, encouragement, Holy Spirit, Spirit of God, Spirit of the Lord)
+(See also: encourage, Holy Spirit)